 • Session Description:

 You’re the team leader now - so great!
 (And maybe… help?)
-Whether you’re just stepping into a leader role or looking to sharpen your skills, this breakout session is packed with real talk, tips, and wisdom from experienced FAM leaders who’ve been through it all.
+Whether you’re just stepping into a leader role or looking to sharpen your skills, this breakout session is packed with real talk, tips, and wisdom from an experienced FAM leader who’ve been through it all.

-Hear from experienced FAM team leaders who have navigated the ups, downs, and "what now?" moments of leading well.
-They’ll share practical insights, leadership tips, and real-world wisdom to help you support your team, communicate effectively, and keep the mission moving forward—even when things get messy.
+Hear from an experienced FAM team leader who has navigated the ups, downs, and "what now?" moments of leading well.
+She’ll share practical insights, leadership tips, and real-world wisdom to help you support your team, communicate effectively, and keep the mission moving forward—even when things get messy.

 Expect honest stories, a few laughs, and a whole lot of encouragement.
 Because great leaders don’t have all the answers—they just know how to stay calm, get creative, and phone a friend when the unknown shows up.